Employees or independent contractors—what’s the difference?

 According to CRA, the intent you had going into your relationship and the degree of control you have over the person are important factors in determining whether you have an employer-employee or a business relationship.
 Factors differ if the work relationship is in Quebec.

-Here are some questions you can ask to help you determine a person’s employment status.
+Here are questions you can ask to help you determine whether someone is an employee or an independent contractor.

 - What was the intent of the parties?
 Did you intend to enter into a contract of service (employer-employee relationship) or did you intend to enter into a contract for services (business relationship)?